 WHERE TO PLAY

-Your good boy (or girl) deserves a little adventure.
-Hop aboard a harbor cruise with Gansett Cruises (it's like the window rolled down x10), climb aboard a tandem pedal-powered rail bike with Rail Explorers for outdoor wanderlusting, or head to Newport Polo where your pup can sit back and relax while you tailgate and watch the game.
+If a little adventure is all your dog wants, hop aboard a harbor cruise with Gansett Cruises (it's like the window rolled down x10), climb aboard a tandem pedal-powered rail bike with Rail Explorers, or head to Newport Polo where your pup can sit back and relax while you tailgate and watch the game.

 WHERE TO RELAX